 Instructions

-- In a large skillet over medium-high heat, brown the ground meat until fully cooked.
+- In a big skillet over med-high heat, brown the meat until it’s done.

-- Stir in the diced tomatoes and beef broth; bring to a simmer for 5 minutes.
+- Pour in diced tomatoes and broth; let it simmer for about 5 minutes.

-- Add the cooked pasta and cheese to the skillet, mixing everything together until the cheese is melted and creamy.
+- Add pasta and cheeses to the skillet, stir until melted and creamy.

 Tips and Advice

-- Cooking Tips: Be careful not to overcook the pasta; al dente is ideal as it will continue cooking slightly when mixed with the cheese sauce.
+- Cooking Tips: Don’t overcook pasta; al dente is best since it’ll keep cooking in the sauce.

-- Ingredient Substitutions: Feel free to swap out ground meat for plant-based proteins like lentils or tempeh for a vegetarian option.
+- Substitutions: Swap meat for lentils or tempeh for a veg-friendly version.

-- Storage Information: Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.
-Reheat on the stovetop, adding a splash of water or broth to loosen the sauce.
+- Storage: Leftovers go in an airtight container in the fridge for up to 3 days.
+Warm on stovetop, add splash of water or broth if it’s thick.

 Cheesy Taco Pasta